MarcelMeurer/Project-MySmartScale/README.md

+# Reference to a complete AVD solution
-**The project is outdated.
-Alternatively, check out the comprehensive solution for Azure Virtual Desktop: Hydra for Azure Virtual Desktop: https://github.com/MarcelMeurer/WVD-Hydra**
+**Check out the comprehensive solution for Azure Virtual Desktop: Hydra for Azure Virtual Desktop: https://github.com/MarcelMeurer/WVD-Hydra**

-# Project MySmartScale - Community version - Preview
+## Project MySmartScale - Community version - Preview

 This repo provides the community version of "Project MySmartScale".
 The community version manages up to five workers.
 This version is as-it-is without support.
 For a supported version with more then five managed workers contact my employer (sales@sepago.de).